oceanprotocol-archive/OEPs/3/README.md

 ### Ocean Client

-The Ocean Client is a thin An abstraction layer in charge of exposing a common and stable API to the network consumers.
+The Ocean Client is a thin abstraction layer in charge of exposing a common and stable API to the network consumers.

 ### Ocean Agent